JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 Since environments are managed and updated independently from each other, “dependency hell” is significantly alleviated in Pkg3.
-If you want to use the latest and greatest `DataFrames` in a new project but you’re stuck on an older version in a different project, that’s no problem – since they have separate environments they can just use different versions, which are both installed at the same time in different locations on your system.
+If you want to use the latest and greatest version of some package in a new project but you’re stuck on an older version in a different project, that’s no problem – since they have separate environments they can just use different versions, which are both installed at the same time in different locations on your system.
 The location of each package version is canonical, so when environments use the same versions of packages, they can share installations, avoiding unnecessary duplication of the package.
-Old package versions that are no longer used by any environments are periodically automatically “garbage collected” by the package manager.
+Old package versions that are no longer used by any environments are periodically “garbage collected” by the package manager.

 Pkg3’s approach to local environments may be familiar to people who have used Python’s `virtualenv` or Ruby’s `bundler`.
-In Julia, instead of hacking the language’s code loading mechanisms to support environments, we have the benefit that Julia natively understands Pkg3 environments.
-In addition, Julia environments are “stackable”: you can overlay one environment with another and thereby have access to additional packages outside of the primary project environment.
-The overlay of environments is controlled by the `LOAD_PATH` global, which specifies the stack of environments that are searched for dependencies.
-This makes it easy to work on a project while still having access to all your usual dev tools like profilers, debuggers, and so on just by having an environment including these dev tools later in your load path.
+In Julia, instead of hacking the language’s code loading mechanisms to support environments, we have the benefit that Julia natively understands them.
+In addition, Julia environments are “stackable”: you can overlay one environment with another and thereby have access to additional packages outside of the primary environment.
+This makes it easy to work on a project, which provides the primary environment, while still having access to all your usual dev tools like profilers, debuggers, and so on, just by having an environment including these dev tools later in the load path.

 Last but not least, Pkg3 is designed to support federated package registries.
 This means that it allows multiple registries managed by different parties to interact seamlessly.
-In particular, this includes private registries which can live behind a corporate firewall.
+In particular, this includes private registries which can live behind corporate firewalls.
 You can install and update your own packages from a private registry with exactly the same tools and workflows that you use to install and manage official Julia packages.
-If you urgently need to apply a hotfix for a public package that’s critical to your company’s product, you can tag a `v1.2.3+hotfix` version in your internal private registry and get it to your developers and ops teams quickly and easily without having to wait for an upstream patch to be accepted and published.
-Once the upstream fix is accepted, just upgrade your dependency to the new official `v1.2.4` version which includes the fix and you’re back on an official upstream version of the dependency.
+If you urgently need to apply a hotfix for a public package that’s critical to your company’s product, you can tag a private version of it in your company’s internal registry and get a fix to your developers and ops teams quickly and easily without having to wait for an upstream patch to be accepted and published.
+Once an official fix is published, however, you can just upgrade your dependencies and you'll be back on an official release again.

 ## Glossary

 **Project:** a source tree with a standard layout, including a `src` directory for the main body of Julia code, a `test` directory for testing the project, `docs` for documentation files, and optionally a `build` directory for a build script and its outputs.
+A project will typically also have a project file and may optionally have a manifest file:

 - **Project file:** a file in the root directory of a project, named `Project.toml` (or `JuliaProject.toml`) describing metadata about the project,